MicrosoftDocs/well-architected/well-architected/saas-isv/data.md

 - **Justify reasons for direct access**.
 Understand why customers need access to raw data by getting information about their business problem.
 Collaborate to find a solution that meets their needs without introducing risks to your platform.

-	Find alternate ways to meet the requirements than giving access.
+	Find alternate ways to meet the requirements rather than giving direct access.
 If access is needed for reporting purposes, application-tier approaches are preferable.
 For example, you might build reports for them by using Microsoft Power BI, you could export a subset of your data to a file that you provide to them, or you could create APIs that they can use to access your data.
 For more information, see [Architectural approaches for tenant integration and data access](/azure/architecture/guide/multitenant/approaches/integration).

 - **Evaluate security and isolation implications.** Providing direct access to a data store poses significant security risks.
 Avoid exposing internal resources to external parties, including customers.
 In a SaaS environment with many customers sharing a solution, the risks are even higher, as it could be exploited to access other customers' data.